 Expert advice and personal service from Kevin Church, who has a Fine Arts degree and an extensive background in digital printing. opticmix understands clients need to work collaboratively and takes all the steps necessary to produce work of excellence.

 Complete focus on Fine Art and Photographic imagery.
 Unlike its competitors opticmix is a specialist printer focused on the fine arts only.

 opticmix is a small family-based business, Kevin manages printing and production, Diana manages finances and administration.
-We have two part-time employees, we support the Living Wage Movement Aotearoa New Zealand and are an accredited employer because we believe it’s important to promote and support a fair society and fair wages.
+We have 3 part-time employees, we support the Living Wage Movement Aotearoa New Zealand and are an accredited employer because we believe it’s important to promote and support a fair society and fair wages.